containeroo/cloudflare-operator/docs/content/index.md

 ## What can I do with cloudflare-operator?

-cloudflare-operator is based on a set of Kubernetes API extensions (“custom resources”), which control Cloudflare DNS records.
+cloudflare-operator is based on a set of Kubernetes API extensions ("custom resources"), which control Cloudflare DNS records.

 ## Where do I start?